DriveGen3D: Boosting Feed-Forward Driving Scene Generation with Efficient Video Diffusion: Experiments

-\textbf{Diffusion steps acceraleration}.
+\boldstart{Diffusion steps acceraleration}.
 Firstly, we visualize the input differences and output differences in consecutive timesteps in Figure \ref{fig:main_fig_teacache}.
-It is observed that the default configurations of TeaCache, i.e. \textit{ALL}, exhibits a U-shape for model output, with downward tend initially, nearly constant for the middle and upward until the end.
+It is observed that the default configurations of TeaCache~\cite{liu2024timestep}, i.e. \textit{all}, exhibits a U-shape for model output, with downward tend initially, nearly constant for the middle and upward until the end.
 The same is for the \textit{uncondition} branch.
 The \textit{condition} branch exhibits a slightly different phenomenon, with the start of model output much smaller.
 We also apply simple polynomial fitting to fit a relationship between model input and output and the use these cofficients to predict model output according to the input.

-As shown in the black lines in Figure \ref{fig:main_fig_teacache}, the quality of fitting is best for the \textit{condition} branch, while \textit{ALL} and \textit{uncondition} do not fit well for the start.
+As shown in the black lines in Figure \ref{fig:main_fig_teacache}, the quality of fitting is best for the \textit{condition} branch, while \textit{all} and \textit{uncondition} do not fit well for the start.
 We attribute this to the different input and output relationships in the start of diffusion process.
 So we finally only apply TeaCache to the \textit{condition} branch of MagicDriveDiT.
-As shown in Table \ref{tab:Acceralerating_teacache_sageattention}, equiping MagicDriveDiT with TeaCache for \textit{condition} branch has a speedup of nearly three times and two times for 17 frames and 233 frames.
+As shown in Table \ref{tab:Acceralerating_teacache_sageattention}, equiping MagicDriveDiT with TeaCache for \textit{condition} branch has a speedup of nearly $3\times$ and $2\times$ for 17 frames and 233 frames.
 The perception metrics, mAP and mIoU only shows slight decrease.